kunalrisaanva/Chate-App/README.md

 - **Node.js and Express.js**: Building the server-side infrastructure.
 - **MongoDB and Mongoose**: Efficiently managing and interacting with the database.
-- **Socket Io **: Safeguarding user passwords with industry-standard hashing.
+- **Socket IO**: Safeguarding user passwords with industry-standard hashing.
 - **Bcrypt**: Safeguarding user passwords with industry-standard hashing.

 ---